 - can opener

+- Prepare the coals.
 The key to successful Dutch oven cooking is to control the heat.
 Light up the coal briquettes and get them good and ready in about 20 minutes.
 This is all prepared in the campfire ring, so you can also do with this with the ash and coals from your wood.

 Remember not to place the Dutch oven directly over the flames, otherwise it can crack.
 Under each pot I had approximately 18 briquettes.
 You can also light a wood fire first and then lay the briquettes over the ash to get more heat.

 If you want a real chile pepper chili and with a homemade cornbread crust that is crazy good, you can find THAT recipe is in my new cookbook, The Camp & Cabin Cookbook (Countryman Press 2018).
 I have 100 recipes that are all prepared outdoors and over fire using multiple techniques, including the beloved Dutch oven.
-Learn more about my camp cookbook!
+Learn more about my camping cookbook!

 Ingredients

-- 1 jalapeño pepper, seeded & diced
+- 1 jalapeño pepper seeded & diced

-- 1 1/2 lb ground turkey
+- 1 ½ lb ground turkey

-- 1 tsp cumin
+- 1 teaspoon cumin

-- 1/2 tsp salt
+- ½ teaspoon salt

 - 15 oz canned tomato sauce